KrishnaMehta123/Suggestedits/docs/Krishna is testing - Suggest Edit/test-doc.md

 * Boolean
 * Mixed

 You can use an array only with the Charged event.
-All others will return an incorrect data type if using an array.
+All others will return an Comment incorrect data type if using an array.

 # Event Metadata Recorded Automatically